AnonymousUser98/PDF-XChange_Crack/README.md

+# IMPORTANT UPDATE
+> [!IMPORTANT]
+> Turns out it's illegal in the US.
+Use at your own risk.

 # PDF-XChange Crack (BPS)
 This is a crack for [PDF-XChange Editor](https://www.pdf-xchange.com/product/pdf-xchange-editor) and [PDF-Tools](https://www.pdf-xchange.com/product/pdf-tools) that unlocks all the paid features in the free version.
 This is legal even for commercial use (as long as you don't distribute the modified DLL file).